 Transition colouring is not about covering grey — it’s about supporting it.

-Professional grey hair colouring options in Sydney are designed to enhance silver, not mask it.
+Professional grey hair colouring options Sydney salons offer are designed to enhance silver — not mask it.
+Each technique is selected based on your percentage of grey, natural undertone, and lifestyle needs.

 Lowlights for Grey Hair

-Lowlights add subtle depth between silver strands to:
+Lowlights for grey hair add subtle depth between silver strands to:

 • Create softness